 A problem with this is that most organizations focus on just one or two of these pillars.
 Unless we maintain all three of them, sustainability collapses, as explained in this video:

 Personal choices impact sustainability

 So much for the big picture.
-While our opinions and the way in which we vote can and probably does have an impact on the way our nation embraces sustainability and, although maybe to a lesser extent, on global sustainability, our personal choices also matter significantly.
+While our opinions and how we vote can and probably does have an impact on the way our nation embraces sustainability and, although maybe to a lesser extent, on global sustainability, our personal choices also matter significantly.
 Next, we will look at some areas where personal choices really do matter, in particular, housing, power, food, transport, water, and waste.

 Housing and sustainability

 Globally, housing is responsible for around a quarter of all greenhouse gas emissions.
 To overcome this, many of us are adopting a sustainable lifestyle that begins with our homes.
 But what do we mean by a sustainable home?
 In a nutshell, a sustainable home has a neutral effect on the environment, and we can help achieve this by taking the following measures:

 - Using sustainable building materials and work practices.
-For instance: wood, bamboo and other materials that are rapidly renewable, manufactured using sustainable processes, and transported in a responsible manner.
+For instance: wood, bamboo, and other materials that are rapidly renewable manufactured using sustainable processes, and transported responsibly.
 Hemp, cork, natural rubber, natural fiber, reclaimed stone, recycled metal, cellulose insulation, along with many other materials, are also sustainable.

-- High-quality insulation is vital in order to conserve energy far out into the future.
+- High-quality insulation is vital to conserve energy far out into the future.
 The ultimate aim is to eliminate or at least minimize the need for cooling and heating.
 Windows should be triple glazed using low emissivity glass, roofs should be highly reflective.
 Alternatively, living or green roofs are also an excellent choice with the added benefit of retaining stormwater and reducing the heat island effect of local communities.

 - Water conservation and energy efficiency are both crucial.
 The latter includes choosing energy-efficient appliances, HVAC equipment, computers, and lighting, while water conservation may include harvesting of rainwater and the reuse of greywater from washing machines and showers.